Your foundation walls are bowing, buckling or are showing signs of inward movement.

 Foundation wall anchors can repair many bowing wall problems.
 Soil anchors are placed in the ground outside.
 Steel rods attached to soil anchors extend through the foundation wall and wall plates.
 Wall plates distribute clamping pressure.
 Tightening nuts on the threaded ends of the rods stabilize the wall for a permanent solution.

-Install IMG™ Wall Anchors along the bowing walls, and use the system’s clamping pressure to stabilize and restore the wall.
+Install our proven Wall Anchors along the bowing walls, and use the system’s clamping pressure to stabilize and restore the wall.
 When space issues prohibit wall anchor installation, we recommend installing the IntelliBrace System.

 We can straighten your bowing, buckling foundation walls!
 Our solutions are warranted, and most can be done in a day!

-Call us for a free foundation wall repair quote today!
-We serve Charleston, Columbia, Florence, Myrtle Beach, throughout South Carolina & over the state lines.
+Contact us for a free foundation wall repair quote today!
+We serve Charleston, Columbia, Greenville, Florence, Myrtle Beach, throughout South Carolina & over the state lines.

 Signs Of Bowing Foundation Walls